 Vitamin C benefits the body in many diverse ways.
 However, a deficiency of Vitamin C is known to cause a disease called scurvy which, without treatment can lead to death.
 Many consider Vitamin C to be the grandfather of all anti-oxidants.
-In addition to decreasing oxidative stress, some of its many positive effects include improving cellular electron flow, improving the synthesis of collagen, an essential component of blood vessels, ligaments, tendons and bones, and improving general physiological function.
+The health benefits of Vitamin C include decreased oxidative stress, improved cellular electron flow, and improved synthesis of collagen, an essential component of blood vessels, ligaments, tendons and bones, and improving general physiological function.
 It protects against immune system deficiencies, heart disease and eye disease.
 It supports skin elasticity, prevents and treats scurvy, lowers hypertension and assists in controlling the symptoms of asthma.
 According to experts, Vitamin C is one of the most effective and safest supplements, and Liposomal Vitamin C now improves the way your body processes this supplement.

 What is Vitamin C?

 Vitamin C, also known as L-ascorbic acid is a water-soluble vitamin found in various foods and is also a dietary supplement.
 It is a potent antioxidant that protects your body from the damaging effects of free radicals and has also been shown to regenerate other antioxidants within the body.
 Our bodies require Vitamin C for the biosynthesis of collagen, which a component of connective tissue and contributes to wound healing.
 Your body also needs it for the biosynthesis of L-Carnitine which transports fatty acids from the blood into the mitochondria to be used as energy.
 Furthermore, Vitamin C is required for the biosynthesis of various neurotransmitters, thereby contributing to cognitive function.

 Unlike most mammals, humans have lost their ability to produce Vitamin C. Therefore you have to obtain the Vitamin C your body needs from external sources.